ANALYTICS SOLUTIONS2025-12-31

 Using m-commerce as a non-tangible services company

-It used to be that when a company’s website was accessed via computer, the company had no way of determining if the computer was being used as a private laptop, a family computer, or even a publicly-used desktop at an internet cafe.
+It used to be that when a company’s website was accessed via computer, the company had no way of determining if the computer was being used as a private laptop, a family computer, or even a publicly used desktop at an internet cafe.

-Conclusion: With a mobile device to use as a key connection point, advertisers can now better pinpoint and appeal to their audiences, and companies can utilize the mobile platform to improve their ability to deliver the products their customers want when they want it.
+Conclusion: With a mobile device to use as a key connection point, advertisers can now better pinpoint and appeal to their audiences, and companies can utilize the mobile platform to improve their ability to deliver the products their customers want when they want them.